 What is molluscum contagiosum?

 Molluscum contagiosum is a skin infection that causes small pearly or flesh-colored bumps.
-The bumps may be clear, and the center often is indented.
+The center of the bump is often indented.
 The infection is caused by a virus.
 The virus is easily spread but is not harmful.

 How does it spread?